 Ririka KatoSpace Pirate herself.

-- Iron Chef: Can cook really well.
+- Iron Chef: She can cook really well despite her initial dishes not tasting that well.

 - Red Baron: "Blaster" Ririka.